nmasdoufi/mini-python-projects/mini_projects/README.md

 # mini-python-projects

-#This repo contains three mini-projects for beginners in Python with the aim of
+This repo contains three mini-projects for beginners in Python.
+The purpose behind it is to become more familiar with the fundamentals of python.
-#enhancing our knowledge with the fundamentals.

 These three mini-projects are: